Anthony Mansueto is a scholar and teacher, an academic leader and an institutional organizer, a alchemical cook and a creator of alterealities.

 He teaches using an updated version of the medieval quaestio method.
 Role plays, scenarios, and other simulations, together with investigation of the sociohistorical context in which questions and answers emerge and civic engagement help students understand the importance of sociological, philosophical, and theological questions.
 Engagement with classical and contemporary texts and artifacts informs deliberation.
 He challenges students to taken and defend positions on fundamental questions and to approach study as a political and spiritual practice, living the truths that they discover.
 With this in mind he focuses on engaging the whole person, providing challenge and nurture which takes seriously both their life conditions and their particular calling, and, where the proper conditions exist, building strong, enduring relationships which help guide students over their life course.

-He also works with interested individuals to help them find their own spiritual path and civic and professional calling, cultivate the capacities and find the resources necessary to follow it, and be effective across their lifetimes.
+He also works with interested individuals to help them find their own spiritual path and their civic and professional calling, cultivate the capacities and find the resources necessary to follow it, and be effective across their lifetimes.

 His own spiritual practice integrates a commitment to da’ath ‘elohim through the practice of Tikkun Olam (knowing God in the just act, through the process of mending the torn fabric of the universe) with a contemplative practice which draws on samatha, vipassana, and tantra.

 When he is not writing, teaching, or organizing he enjoys exploring hidden sanctuaries and bustling markets and painting and cooking what he discovers in the process.